jts272/pp1-happy-bees-cafe/README.md

 - Footer
   - The page finishes with valuable information such as address, contact information and social links.
 There are calls to action for the user to connect with the business by finding the location on Google Maps or to follow the Facebook page.
 An easily accessible button to return to the top affords mobile users a swift viewing experience by sending them back to the navigational links.

+---

-*The Header, Navigation Bar and Footer are consistent elements on every page.* The user would expect to know where they are and how to easily access the other pages of the site.
+*The Header, Navigation Bar and Footer are consistent elements on every page.* The user would expect to know which page they are on and how to easily access the other pages of the site.
 The key features of their respective pages are detailed below:

+---

 ### Menu page:
 - Menus